 Why is Product Information Important?

-But if the product information is lacking and and shoppers cannot assuage their concerns, then they will simply find another product that does.
+But if the product information is lacking or inaccurate, shoppers cannot assuage their concerns and the shop will be deemed untrustworthy.
+Shoppers will simply find another product or shop that they feel is credible.
 And that is a potential sales lost.

 Before you decide to invest money in SEO, advertising, organic content promotion, influencer deals, or other activities to drive more traffic and increase sales for your eCommerce website, ask yourself one question: do you have a solid foundation of product data to support all of these activities?
 Basically, it’s about implementing good product data management where team members have easy access to product information.

-Product information needs to be readily available when needed and ideally should be easily repurposed for different channels.
+Product information needs to be readily available and should be easily repurposed for different channels.
 Without a trusted database of accurate, reliable product content, you’ll have to reinvent the wheel every time you need to create content for a new purpose.

 You’ll have to source creative ideas, develop a content format, and make sure you do not miss anything important about your product — and if you are human like us, mistakes are hard to avoid.